'Magic Haaland upstaged by Scotland's act of escapology'

 - Podcast: Tartan Army celebrate is Oslo sun

 After touching the ball eight times in the first half - the fewest touches of anybody on the pitch bar the referee - Haaland suckered Ryan Porteous and put Norway in front from the spot, his 22nd goal in 24 games for his country, his 59th goal since June last year, his 209th goal from 257 games for his clubs and his country.
-The guy is 22-years-old.
+The guy is 22 years old.

 He'd been nowhere near his lethal best, but his threat was growing just before the penalty.
 And Norway celebrated like they'd already won the match.